mwportfolio/mwportfolio.github.io/_posts/2017-08-23-ICT-Supplier-Analysis-Part-1.md

 The approach documented below is intended to align with the levels of the Data Value Pyramid as described in Russell Jurney's book: [Agile Data Science 2.0](http://shop.oreilly.com/product/0636920051619.do)

-### Records

 In order for the app to function as expected a number of technologies and tools must be configured to work together, thereby forming our stack.

-This section deals with integrating the stack and enabling efficient data plumbing between the technologies.
+The steps below describe how to integrate the stack and enable efficient data plumbing between the technologies.

 ---